 You won’t just sit behind a desk.
 You’ll be out in the real world, working on everything from reducing the overuse of antibiotics in the food industry to defending consumer protections on Wall Street.
 You’ll be recruiting new groups to join a coalition, speaking in a church basement or town hall to win a new endorsement, organizing a news event or rally, meeting with an editorial board, or doing whatever else it takes to get results.

 This is a two-year program, expressly designed to prepare future leaders with U.S. PIRG.
 We look for smarts, leadership experience, top-notch written and verbal skills, and an eagerness to learn.
 We value experience organizing, including building campus groups.

 The target annual compensation for this position is $26,500 in the first year.
 U.S. PIRG offers a competitive benefits package.
 We also offer an excellent training program and opportunities for advancement.

-We’re hiring for positions in Washington, D.C., Boston and Chicago.
+We’re hiring for positions in Washington, D.C., Boston, Denver, New York City and Portland, Maine.
 If you’re flexible, you can apply for multiple locations.
 We accept applications on a rolling basis.
 Start date: August 2018.
 We also have immediate postitions available.